October 31, 2010

 “…you don’t stand any too well with the people, Chris, anyway; and there are plenty of them who think da Serra would make a better king.”“Sh-h-h,” cautioned da Gama.
 “Don’t talk so loud.
 Somebody may overhear you.
 But let’s not quarrel, Pedro.
 Our interests are identical.
 If Osorio da Serra becomes king of Alemtejo, Pedro Ruiz will die mysteriously; and Quesada the priest will become high priest.
 He might become high priest while I am king.”

-“What do youwant of me?” she asked.
-“What are you going to do with me?”“You should know,” he said.
+“You should know,” he said.
 “You are a woman.”“I am not a mortal woman.
 I am a goddess.”
 She grasped at a straw.Rateng laughed at her.
 “There is no god but Allah.”“If you harm me you will die.” she threatened.“You are an infidel,” said Rateng, “and for every infidel I kill, I shall have greater honor in heaven.”